Pouja/capeofhelius/README.md

 This project is started solely for learning c++, gamedev, cocos2d-x and for creating the most awesome present ever.
 My initial idea was to create a log each day, telling what my though were and why a chose the particular implementation, but unfortunately I forgot to do that many times.
 So there are some rants under `/logs` and some random tags in the git history.
+Check the `/gif` directory to see some ingame play.

 # Dependencies